DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 ---

-## Flow Naming
+## Flow naming

 #### Summary

-Checks whether the Flow name matches one of a list of prohibited name patterns.
+Checks whether the flow name matches one of a list of prohibited name patterns.

 #### Description